 Other shifts in software that helped evolved eLearning

-We had the pleasure to chat with one of our top industry experts on eLearning and hear what changes they experienced over the past 15 years.
-Our CPO and Co-Founder Jude told us that Apple paved the way for eLearning technologies’ future growth.
+We had the pleasure to sit down and chat with one of our top industry experts on eLearning to hear what changes they’ve experienced.
+Our CPO and Co-Founder Jude told us that companies like Apple and Amazon paved the way for eLearning technologies growth.

 Apple’s App Store enabled eLearning developers like Jude to create rich and engaging content that could be used to build: